cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 updated to replace the temp variable with the target variable used in the set statement.

 The optimization is performed only when the following conditions are met:
-1. The `set` instruction assigns from a `__tmp` variable.
+1. The `set` instruction assigns from a temporary variable.
-2. The `__tmp` variable is used in exactly one other instruction.
-The other instruction immediately precedes the instruction producing the `__tmp` variable
+2. The temporary variable is used in exactly one other instruction.
+The other instruction immediately precedes the instruction producing the temporary variable
-3. All arguments of the other instruction referencing the `__tmp` variable are output ones.
+3. All arguments of the other instruction referencing the temporary variable are output ones.

 `push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables are removed by the stack usage optimization down the line.